Anxiety and Stress Therapy

-Anxious people often don’t use the word, “anxious”.
+When you’re anxious, you often don’t use the word, “anxious.”

 At its worst, you’re convinced that you’re going to die.
 It feels so bad that we often avoid doing anything that might make us more anxious, and will do almost anything if it might make us feel less anxious.

-How’s it hurt me?
+How’s it hurt you?
 Promotion?
 Forget it.
 Meet someone?
-I get anxious and act weird.
+Youget anxious and act weird.
 Connect with my kids?
 All I want to do is zone out.
 Enjoy life?
 Are you kidding?

 You are not your best self when you are anxious.
 If you’re anxious, you might be:

-Anxious people tend to think they are powerless to fix the big problems, that asserting themselves will make things worse, that they shouldn’t get help, that it’s hopeless.
-Sometimes they’re haunted by trauma.
-Often they forget they’ve already tried something that didn’t work, and keep trying it.
+– That you are powerless to fix the big problems, that asserting yourself will make things worse, that you shouldn’t get help, that it’s hopeless.

 What’s it make you do?
 Drinking, TV, porn, shopping, compulsive OCD rituals, angry outbursts.
 People often do things that relieve them in the moment, but damage their lives, which leads to, you guessed it, increased anxiety.
 These are all forms of avoidance of challenges – and the inherent or imagined risks of failure, embarrassment, rejection, or making someone mad at you.